 Roedy Wibisono is a proud husband and a proud father.
 He seeks to live everyday in God’s name and spread his word thoroughly.
 Roedy is an active member of the St. Thomas Aquinas Catholic Community with leadership roles in the Indonesian Catholic Community or KKI.
 He resides in South Philadelphia.

 AQUINAS CENTER STAFF

-Shirley Dessein is serving as a part time youth organizer Aquinas Center.
-She is currently attending West Chester University pursuing a Master of Social Work.
+Shirley Dessein is serving as a part time youth organizer and the social work supervisor for Aquinas Center.
+She is a recent graduate of West Chester University with a Masters in Social Work.
 She loves working with people and enjoys cooking and dancing.
 Shirley is from Maplewood, New Jersey now living in Northeast Philadelphia.

 Martina Hyacinth is a part time operations coordinator who provides a welcoming presence and facility support at the center.
 She is a native of the Commonwealth of Dominica, which is located in the West Indies.
 She came to Philadelphia in 1999 by way of St. Thomas, U.S. Virgin Islands.
 Martina loves to garden, practice yoga at Studio Mandala, and help the parish with decorations and flowers in the church.
 She attends Mass daily and likes to bring people together across cultures.